 2. Take advantage of your thermostat’s “fan on” mode.

 Many of us assume to set our thermostats to auto.
 After all, it keeps us from continually having to get up and adjust when the temperature reaches one extreme or another.
-Of the three modes: auto, off and fan on, the last option is ideal if you’re actively looking to boost your air quality.
+Of the three modes: auto, off, and fan on, the last option is ideal if you’re actively looking to boost your air quality.
 Using the system fan allows your home to consistently replace the indoor air — which may help those suffering from severe allergies that lie dormant otherwise.

 3. Monitor the humidity levels.

 Humidity can also play a part in seasonal allergies and illnesses.
 When it’s higher than 50 percent, it can promote mildew and mold growth.
 A happy level for a home is between 30 and 50.
-Anything below 30 has the ability to dry out skin and cause respiratory issues.
-You can find digital humidifier at a variety of stores such as Target or Walgreens.
+Anything below 30 has the ability to dry out the skin and cause respiratory issues.
+You can find digital humidifiers at a variety of stores such as Target or Walgreens.
 They’re a great way to balance your levels out and keep your immune system strong!

 4. Schedule a professional air duct cleaning.

 If you’re still having issues, your home may be due for a duct cleaning.
-Particles, dust and allergies have the ability to accumulate within your air ducts.
+Particles, dust, and allergies have the ability to accumulate within your air ducts.
 As your system runs, they’re continually released back into the air — making all those strategies a little less effective.
 We recommend having a professional air duct cleaning done each season.
 This will help sweep out any mold or pesky bacteria that’s causing your family breathing problems.